Blog

 "In EOS terms, you have a Visionary and an Integrator.
 The yin and the yang that work together.
 With solely one or the other, we’d get nowhere.
 The Integrator manages the project.
 And the decision-maker, the Visionary, has to have the vision that the company is going to be run on processes."

-How to Use Software for Process Documentation
+How to Use Software for Company Process Documentation?

 "My clients document everything in Whale"